Richard Crooks's Website

 2. If you've got a real problem with Al Jazeera (or indeed anything else).
 How about you express it in a logical way using the real world?

 P.S.
-Bill Morneaur is none of these things depicted in these crudely edited screenshots, he is the highly respected Canadian finance minister and former pensions actuary money type something or other person (I don't deal with money, that's why I pay someone else to do it!)
-If you are Bill Morneau and object to being depicted as a comedian/best friend of Justin Trudeau/celebrity hearthrob/goldfish owner then please get in touch with me and I will redo this with another politician who I am less keen on and has no reputation to defend, such as Nigel Farage.
+Bill Morneaur is none of these things depicted in these crudely edited screenshots, he was the Canadian finance minister and former pensions actuary money type something or other person (I don't deal with money, that's why I pay someone else to do it!)
+If you are Bill Morneau and object to being depicted as a comedian/best friend of Justin Trudeau/celebrity hearthrob/goldfish owner then please get in touch with me and I will redo this with another politician who I am less keen on and has no reputation to defend.